By Jack Rico

 The “1-4-0″: @InsideLlewyn is a heartbreak of a film that will perforate your emotional husk, courtesy of Latino actor Oscar Isaac and the Coen Brothers.

-The Gist: New York folk singer can’t get a break as we see his life go from one debacle to another.
+The Gist: 1960’s New York folk singer who lives in the Village can’t get a break as we see his life go from one debacle to another.

 The Highlights: The cinematography, the brilliant representation of failure and defeat, the fantastic aggrieved performance from Oscar Isaac.
 I’m not a fan of depressing movies and this is one of them, but… there’s enough caustic humor here that manages to deflect some of the hard negative energy of the character and the film.
 The more in pain Isaac’s character is in, the more the audience laughs, a classic Coen Brothers mark.
 Deep inside the DNA of the film, the core is about the everyday struggle to succeed and the resentment that comes along when one doesn’t.
 One can become bitter, sensitive at constructive criticism, blind to others feelings and reticent and taciturn – all this has been captured magnificently by the Coen Bros. and Oscar Isaac in Inside Llewyn Davis.